 - Arrive early, ideally before 9 am.
 Getting your lift ticket and fitted for equipment takes time.
 And the first ski lessons of the day or full-day ski school start early.

 - Book the earliest ski lesson for the kids.That way, kids can practice their new skills after their lesson and before the lifts close for the day, usually at 4 pm.

 - Be patient and don’t be in a rush to move up the mountain.
 This is hard for kids (and sometimes dad) to understand.
 Accidents happen when skiers and snowboarders overestimate their ability.

 All-day programs start around 8 or 9 am and last until 3 pm.
 Most programs will fit kids with equipment.
 Usually, there’s a morning lesson, then lunch followed by an afternoon lesson and practice.

 I like to stop by and look in on my kids while they practice.
 Most resorts allow this, like Blue Mountain Resort.
 If the ski school frowns on this and it’s important to you, this ski school probably is not the best fit.

-Half-day morning programs start around 8 or 9 a.m. and finish up before noon.
+Half-day morning programs start between 8 and 10 am and finish about four hours later.
 Most programs start with a lesson and then practice toward end of the program.
 The same schedule holds for the afternoon programs.
 I recommend the morning program unless you have a cranky morning kid.